realm/realm-js/integration-tests/baas-test-server/README.md

 npx baas-test-server docker --pull-latest
 ```

-If you want to pull and run form a specific git commit hash of the BaaS repository, run:
+If you want to pull and run from a specific git commit hash of the BaaS repository, run:

 ```shell
 npm start -- 3597df8f7f0375860f2c3c53435d80d4eaa3e976